Abhishekraina7/My_Journey/README.md

  4. 💪[CodeCrafter](https://app.codecrafters.io/catalog): This repository is a compilation of well-written, step-by-step guides for re-creating our favorite technologies from scratch.
 This is something advance stuff ( you need strong dev skills for these )
  5. 😯[Cursor.AI](https://www.cursor.com/features):Cursor includes a powerful autocomplete that predicts your next edit.
 Once enabled, it is always on and will suggest edits to your code across multiple lines, taking into account your recent changes.
  6. 🙎‍♂️[V0.dev](https://v0.dev/chat): This tool helps you create UI for your Apps and Web also ( Note: You have to precisely give a very good prompt defining the UI).
+ 7. 🧙‍♂️[Story-Set](https://storyset.com/search): High quality with Hell-lot of customization which you can use in your UI of your next production grade Project.

 ## Jobs Search Made easy